vivekparasharr/vivekparasharr.github.io/_posts/2019-05-04-programming-in-python.md

 ---
 layout: post
-title: "Programming in Python"
+title: "Introduction to Programming in Python"
-categories: programming, python
+categories: programming, python, py
+permalink: /programming/python
 ---
 Python is a high-level, interpreted programming language that was first released in 1991 by Guido van Rossum.
 It is a general-purpose language that is designed to be easy to use, with a focus on readability and simplicity.
 Python is often used for web development, data analysis, artificial intelligence, scientific computing, and other types of software development.